 Does Katrina Kaif Feel AWKWARD When She Bumps Into Her Exes?
 The Actress Opens Up!

-Katrina Kaif is known to be quite discreet about her personal life and has never spoken in open about the men whom she dated in the past.
-However now that she is single, the actress has been quite candid about her earlier relationships in her last couple of interviews.
+Katrina Kaif is known to be quite discreet about her personal life and has never spoken in the open about the men whom she dated in the past.
+However, now that she is single, the actress has been quite candid about her earlier relationships in her last couple of interviews.

 Recently while speaking with Times Of India, Katrina opened up about her cordial equation with her famous exes.
-She said that she doesn't believe in ending an relationship on a sour note.
+She said that she doesn't believe in ending a relationship on a sour note.

 Katrina On Her Equation With Her Ex-boyfriends